Custody of the Holy Land: Organisation

+Leadership

 On 15 May 2004, Fr.
 Pierbattista Pizzaballa was appointed Custodian of the Holy Land, succeeding Giovanni Battistelli, who held the office for six years.
 On Friday, 28 June 2013, Pope Francis confirmed that he would continue as Custodian for at least a further three years.
 Pierbattista Pizzaballa was born in Cologno al Serio, Italy, on 21 April 1965.
 He was ordained a priest in September 1990.
-Since 2016, the chief custodian has been Francesco Patton.
+Starting from 2016, the chief custodian has been Francesco Patton.
+In 2025, Francesco Ielpo was appointed as his follower.

 The Custodian of the Holy Land, also called the International Custodian of the Holy Land, is appointed by the General Definitorium of the Order of Friars Minor (OFM) of the Franciscans and approved by the Pope and the Holy See.

+Jurisdiction

 The Custodian has the role of Minister Provincial (i.e. major superior) of the Franciscans living in Israel, Palestine, Jordan, Syria, Lebanon, parts of Egypt, Cyprus and Rhodes.

+Friars and sisters

 The Custody has about 300 friars and about 100 sisters in these countries.
 The Franciscans serve the principal Christian shrines, including the Church of the Holy Sepulchre in Jerusalem, Basilica of the Nativity in Bethlehem and the Basilica of the Annunciation in Nazareth.